Reading time: 7 min.

 Zendaya and Annalynne McCord famously have type 3A hair:

-How do I know if my hair is 2C, 3A, or another hair type
+How do I know if my hair is 2C, 3A, or another hair type?

 It’s not always easy to differentiate between hair types, especially if you’ve chemically or heat-treated your hair.
 This can permanently alter the natural curl of your hair until it grows out.
+Our hair type quiz can help you decide which hair type you have.

 different hair types